decidables/decidables/libraries/prospectable-elements/README.md

 **Note:** Since model parameter attributes are set on the example, they don't need to be set on the individual components, as they will be propagated and kept in sync.

+- `trials: number = 10`
+  - Number of sampled trials to display
+- `duration: number = 2000`
+  - The duration of the stimulus, wait, and inter-trial interval on each trial, initialized to the value provided in milliseconds
 - `alpha: number = 0.8`
   - Parameter α (diminishing marginal utility)
 - `lambda: number = 1.2`